Probation chief speaks out on violator numbers at Allen County Jail

-“People get the idea that we wait with bated breath for somebody to violate and we say aha!,” Zimmerman said, during an interview on Wednesday with WANE.
+“People get the idea that we wait with bated breath for somebody to violate and we say aha!,” Zimmerman said, during an interview on Wednesday with WANE 15.

 That’s not the reality, Zimmerman says.